chickensoft-games/chickensoft_site/src/pages/authors/joanna.md

 <BlogPostItemHeaderAuthor author={{
   name: "Joanna May",
   imageURL: "/img/authors/joanna.jpg",
-  title: "Founder of Chickensoft"
+  title: "Chickensoft Organizer"
 }} />

 ---

 Hi!
-I'm the creator of Chickensoft, an open source organization dedicated to Godot and C#.
+I'm the creator of Chickensoft, the grassroots Godot and C# community.
 I love talking about all things game development, compilers, software engineering, and music production.

 ---

 If you want to connect, here's where you can find me:

 👾 [Discord][discord]<br />
+🦋 [BlueSky][bluesky]
 Ⓜ️ [Mastodon][mastodon]<br />
 🐦 [Twitter][twitter]<br />
 👩‍💼 [LinkedIn][linkedin]<br />